thenameisflic/thenameisflic.github.io/_posts/2018-09-24-thenameisflic-is-back.md

 title: "The Name is Flic is back!"
 ---

-# Better later than never.
+# Better late than never.

 All of my previous attempts at blogging are online again, since i found a database dump i made before dropping the VPS that hosted the blog.
 I'm sorry i couldn't restore most images and media, please reach out to me if you would like to see any missing pics fixed.